 Page 2 of 3

-The image distortions produced by micro 4/3 images are auto-corrected either directly in the camera (JPEGs) or in most RAW-converters.
-The "exposed" distortions are therefore moderate especially for a standard kit lens.
-They range from a moderate (~0.9%) barrel distortion at 14mm to marginal (~0.54%) pincushion distortion at 42mm.
+The image distortion produced by micro 4/3 images is auto-corrected either directly in the camera (JPEGs) or in most RAW-converters.
+The "exposed" distortion is therefore moderate especially for a standard kit lens.
+It ranges from a moderate (~0.9%) barrel distortion at 14mm to marginal (~0.54%) pincushion distortion at 42mm.
 This is nothing to worry about from a field perspective.

 However, the non-corrected raw images show a pretty different situation with an extreme (~6,8%) barrel distortion at 14mm (a new record to date - in the negative sense unfortunately).